 You might be tempted to go on a spending spree.
 Don’t.

-No success in life will ever compensate for being a failure as a parent.
+No success in life will ever compensate for failing as a parent.
 You only get one shot at this.
 Do it right.
-Those kids matter more than a flashy car.
+Your kids matter more than a flashy car.

 Be the best co-parent you can be, even if your ex doesn’t deserve it.

-Instead, if you make a point to say kind things about your ex – even a tiny, offhand remark, your kids will understand that your home is a safe place for them to discuss their full lives.
-Something simple like, “Oh, your dad loves this show!” or “Your mom has always had such a great sense of humor,” also serves to validate your kids themselves, who will see part of their own personalities and selves in both of you.
+Make a point to say kind things about your ex.
+Even if it’s just a small offhand remark.
+Your kids will understand that your home is a safe place for them to discuss their full lives.
+It can be something simple like, “Oh, your dad loves this show!” or “Your mom has always had such a great sense of humor.”
+These statements also validate your kids themselves, as they see part of their own personalities in each of their parents.

-And remember: your kids are always watching and learning.
-Your words and actions will help them learn how to respect other people whom they may not like or agree with in the future.
+And remember: Your kids are always watching.
+And learning.
+Your words and actions will help them learn how to respect other people—even those they may not like or agree with.